wososa/PSI-Sigma/README.md

 Updates
 =================
+* A new paper using PSI-Sigma is now published on Nature: https://rdcu.be/bSL5W
 * Alignment file for nanopore long-read PCR-cDNA-seq of human U87 cells: https://dropfiles.cshl.edu/link/EaLvsUGHEZxJARQJdTYqrG
 * v1.1: fixed a bug that certain multiple-exon-skipping events were reported without checking the multiple-exon-skipping junction.
 * A page for generating IR.out.tab file in parallel (https://github.com/wososa/PSI-Sigma/blob/master/IRinparallel.md).